Fullbore target rifle: Competitions

-World Championships have been organised by ICFRA since 2003 and are held on a four-year cycle.
-Championships for TR-Class and F-Class are held separately, offset by two years.
-The TR Championship includes both an individual and a team event.
-The Team event is known historically as the Palma Match and the Team World Champions are awarded the Palma Trophy, which dates to 1876.
+World championships have been organised by ICFRA since 2003 and are held on a four-year cycle.
+Championships for TR-class and F-class are held separately, offset by two years.
+The TR championship includes both an individual and a team event.
+The team event is known historically as the Palma Match and the team champions are awarded the Palma Trophy, which dates to 1876.

-Fullbore Rifle is contested within the Shooting events at the Commonwealth Games.
-These are the only major multi-sport Games to include the discipline, with other events such as the Olympic or Asian Games focussing on ISSF-regulated smallbore and air rifle disciplines.
-The Commonwealth Shooting Federation also holds a CSF Championship in the run-up to the Games, serving as a test-event for the Games venues and final selection opportunity for Games squads.
+Fullbore rifle is contested within the Shooting events at the Commonwealth Games.
+These are the only major multi-sport games to include the discipline, with other events such as the Olympic or Asian games focussing on ISSF-regulated smallbore and air rifle disciplines.
+The Commonwealth Shooting Federation (CSF) also holds a CSF Championship in the run-up to the Games, serving as a test-event for the games venues and final selection opportunity for games squads.

-The Imperial Meeting, organised by the British NRA at the National Shooting Centre, Bisley is regarded as one of the leading Target Rifle events globally, and has been hugely influential in the development of the sport.
-National teams routinely travel to the Meeting, particularly from Commonwealth nations.
+The Imperial Meeting, organised by the British NRA at the National Shooting Centre, Bisley is regarded as one of the leading target rifle events globally, and has been hugely influential in the development of the sport.
+National teams routinely travel to the meeting, particularly from Commonwealth nations.
 The Kolapore Match is contested annually by the international teams in attendance.
-The Macdonald-Stewart Pavilion (a.k.a.
-"Canada House") was constructed at Bisley Camp in 1897 specifically to accommodate the Canadian team.
-Bisley's influence is further illustrated by the South African terminology, where Target Rifle is called "Bisley Shooting", the governing body is the South African Bisley Union (SABU) and almost any target shooting competition is known as a "Bisley".
+The Dominion of Canada Rifle Association constructed the Macdonald-Stewart Pavilion (a.k.a.
+"Canada House") on Bisley Camp in 1897 specifically to accommodate the Canadian team.
+Bisley's influence is further illustrated by the South African terminology, where target rifle is called "Bisley shooting", the governing body is the South African Bisley Union (SABU) with almost any target shooting competition known as a "Bisley".

 In Canada, target rifle competitions at the national level are regulated by the Dominion of Canada Rifle Association.

-The annual US National Championship is currently held during August at Camp Perry in Port Clinton, Ohio.
+The annual US national championship is currently held during August at Camp Perry in Port Clinton, Ohio.